MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserCalendar.md

   - `[IsRemovable <Boolean?>]`: True if the user can be removed from the list of sharees or delegates for the specified calendar, false otherwise.
 The 'My organization' user determines the permissions other people within your organization have to the given calendar.
 You cannot remove 'My organization' as a sharee to a calendar.
   - `[Role <String>]`: calendarRoleType

-CALENDARVIEW <IMicrosoftGraphEvent1\[]>: The calendar view for the calendar.
+`CALENDARVIEW <IMicrosoftGraphEvent[]>`: The calendar view for the calendar.
 Navigation property.
 Read-only.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z